hdShang/arxiv-daily/docs/cs-LG/2025-12-17/papers/251215082v1-the-semantic-architect-how-feaml-bridges-structured-data-and-llms-fo.md

 ---
 layout: default
-title: The Semantic Architect: How FEAML Bridges Structured Data and LLMs for Multi-Label Tasks
+title: "The Semantic Architect: How FEAML Bridges Structured Data and LLMs for Multi-Label Tasks"
 ---

 # The Semantic Architect: How FEAML Bridges Structured Data and LLMs for Multi-Label Tasks